shaoleo1/Check-Me-Out/README.md

 * Fully functional and fast self-made backend API using Node.js, Express.js, and MySQL hosted on Amazon Web Services Elastic Compute Cloud (AWS EC2) instance.
 * View a detailed map of the school library.
 * View fines and other account info.
-* Self-explanatory user interface and app navigation.
+* Simple and self-explanatory user interface and app navigation.
 * Ability to navigate to, share, and communicate through social media.

 ### Services Used